GaloisInc/saw-script/doc/manual/manual.md

 ["text"]
 ~~~~

-Functions themselves are values, and have types.
+Functions themselves are values and have types.
 The type of a function
 that takes an argument of type `a` and returns a result of type `b` is
 `a -> b`.

-Typically, the types of functions are inferred.
-As in the example `f`
+Function types are typically inferred, as in the example `f`
 above.
 In this case, because `f` only creates a list with the given
-argument, and because it's possible to create a list of any element
+argument, and because it is possible to create a list of any element
 type, `f` can be applied to an argument of any type.
 We say, therefore,
 that `f` is *polymorphic*.
 Concretely, we write the type of `f` as `{a}
-a -> [a]`, meaning it takes a value of any type (call it `a`) and
+a -> [a]`, meaning it takes a value of any type (denoted `a`) and
 returns a list containing elements of that same type.
 This means we can
-also apply it to `10`:
+also apply `f` to `10`:

 ~~~~
 sawscript> f 10
 [10]
 ~~~~

-However, we may want to specify that a function operates at a more
+However, we may want to specify that a function has a more
-specific type than the most general type possible.
-In this case, we
+specific type.
+In this case, we could restrict `f` to operate only on
-could restrict `f` to operate only on `Int` parameters.
+`Int` parameters.

 ~~~~
 sawscript> let f (x : Int) = [x]